 This provides heating and insulation measures to consumers living in private tenure properties that receive particular means-tested benefits.
-This obligation supports low-income consumers that are vulnerable to the impact of living in cold homes, including the elderly, disabled and families.
+This obligation supports low income consumers that are vulnerable to the impact of living in cold homes.

-ECO Brokerage is a market-based mechanism that supports open and competitive delivery of the ECO.
-Brokerage operates as fortnightly, anonymous auctions where ECO providers can sell ‘lots’ of ECO Carbon Saving Obligation, ECO Carbon Saving Communities and ECO Affordable Warmth.
+ECO Brokerage is a market-based mechanism that supports open and competitive delivery of ECO.
+Brokerage operates through fortnightly, anonymous auctions where ECO providers can sell ‘lots’ of ECO measures to energy companies in return for ECO subsidy.

-The Office for Gas and Electricity Markets (Ofgem) administrates the ECO and will monitor and enforce compliance under the obligations.
-Energy suppliers must report on their delivery against their obligation to make sure they are on track to meet their target by 2015.
+Ofgem monitors energy suppliers and enforces compliance under the obligations.
+Energy suppliers must report on their delivery against their obligation to make sure they are on track to meet their target by 2015 and 2017.

-How the ECO works with existing energy schemes
+How ECO works with previous energy efficiency schemes

-The ECO replaces the Carbon Emissions Reduction Target (CERT) and the Community Energy Saving Programme (CESP), which provided targeted energy efficency improvements.
+ECO replaces the Carbon Emissions Reduction Target (CERT) and the Community Energy Saving Programme (CESP), which provided targeted energy efficiency improvements.
 CERT and CESP ended on 31 December 2012.

 ECO and Green Deal statistics

-The latest statistics on the Green Deal and Energy Company Obligation (ECO) have been published.
-These include summary figures on the number of GD assessments, as well as information on ECO brokerage and the GD supply chain.
+The latest statistics on the Green Deal and Energy Company Obligation (ECO) are available on GOV.UK.
+These include summary figures on the number of Green Deal assessments, as well as information on ECO Brokerage and the Green Deal supply chain.

-The Energy Saving Advice Service provides free and impartial information about eligibility, access to the ECO and the other types of support available.
-Phone 0300 123 1234.
+The Energy Saving Advice Service provides impartial information about eligibility, access to ECO and the other types of support available.